SusmithaVenkittaraman/Project_GEM/README.md

 3. Individually and collectively, these conditions influence how easy, or how difficult, it is to start a new business and then develop that new venture into a sustainable established business.

 Using these dashboards, local government officials, policymakers, stakeholders, business association leaders, and researchers can visualize the indicators that help in increasing the quality of the entrepreneurial ecosystem by benchmarking other countries and regions.

+## Getting Started

+#### Folder Backend-code.

+1. GEM_Workbook-Jupyter notebook containing code for extraction, cleaning and loading the postgres Database.
+2. db_config.py- Add your postgres password before running the jupyter file.
+3. app.py - Flask App for the data used in the dashboards.

+#### Folder Frontend-code.

+1. Run the index.html for the webpage.
+2. Styles and images are in the resources.

+##### Behaviour and Attitudes folder

+1. index.html(the dashboard page).
+2. static/js/logic.js - Javascript code for Plotly chart
+3. static/js/map_logic.js and static/js/choropleth.js  -Javascript code for the map.
+4. static/js/data_logic.js -for diplaying data in the data tab.
+5. static/js/config.js - Please add your mapbox API key.
+6. All the syles is in static/css/style.css.

+##### Framework conditions folder